The Estonian Agricultural Academy was established based on the three faculties of the Tartu State University: Agriculture, Forestry, and Veterinary.

 2023

-• Modern furniture was purchased for the reading areas, including swivel chairs and height-adjustable desk.
+Modern furniture was purchased for the reading areas, including swivel chairs and a height-adjustable desk.

-• On October 22, Services Development Manager Kersti Laupa gave a presentation at the 18th Scientific and Special Library Day in Tallinn.
+On October 22, Services Development Manager Kersti Laupa gave a presentation, "Rebranding of the Estonian University of Life Sciences Library – More Than a Mere Logo Change", at the 18th Research and Specialized Library Day in Tallinn.